eigenailab/Element-Wise-Zero-Shot-Image-Recognition/README.md

-# Fine-Grained Zero-Shot Learning: Advances, Challenges, and Prospects
+# On the Element-Wise Representation and Reasoning in Zero-Shot Image Recognition: A Systematic Survey

-Recent zero-shot learning (ZSL) approaches have integrated fine-grained analysis, i.e.,**fine-grained ZSL**, to mitigate the commonly known seen/unseen domain bias and misaligned visual-semantics mapping problems, and have made profound progress.
-Notably, this paradigm differs from existing close-set fine-grained methods and, therefore, can pose unique and nontrivial challenges.
-However, to the best of our knowledge, there remains a lack of systematic summaries of this topic.
-To enrich the literature of this domain and provide a sound basis for its future development, in this work, we present a broad review of recent advances for fine-grained analysis in ZSL.
-Concretely, we first provide a **taxonomy** of existing methods and techniques with a thorough analysis of each category.
-Then, we summarize the **benchmark**, covering publicly available datasets, models, implementations, and some more details as a library.
-Last, we sketch out some related **applications**.
-In addition, we discuss vital **challenges** and suggest **potential future directions**.
+Zero-shot image recognition (ZSIR) aims to recognize and reason in unseen domains by learning generalized knowledge from limited data in the seen domain.
+The gist of ZSIR is constructing a well-aligned mapping between the input visual space and the target semantic space, which is a bottom-up paradigm inspired by the process by which humans observe the world.
+In recent years, ZSIR has witnessed significant progress on a broad spectrum, from theory to algorithm design, as well as widespread applications.
+However, to the best of our knowledge, there remains a lack of a systematic review of ZSIR from an element-wise perspective, i.e., learning fine-grained elements of data and their inferential associations.
+To fill the gap, this paper thoroughly investigates recent advances in element-wise ZSIR and provides a sound basis for its future development.
+Concretely, we first integrate three basic ZSIR tasks, i.e., object recognition, compositional recognition, and foundation model-based open-world recognition, into a unified element-wise paradigm and provide a detailed taxonomy and analysis of the main approaches.
+Next, we summarize the benchmarks, covering technical implementations, standardized datasets, and some more details as a library.
+Last, we sketch out related applications, discuss vital challenges, and suggest potential future directions.

-Note: this is a collection of representative fine-grained zero-shot learning methods, covering publicly available datasets, models, implementations, etc. For more detailed information, refer to the related [**Survey Paper**](https://arxiv.org/pdf/2401.17766).

-Please feel free to contact us ([jingcai.guo@ieee.org](jingcai.guo@ieee.org)) if you have any advice.
+The content is continuously under construction and will be updated regularly.
+Please feel free to contact us ([jingcai.guo@ieee.org](jingcai.guo@ieee.org)) if you have any suggestions.

 # Datasets